 Kuvaszok are big and protective, but they also have a sensitive side.
 They don’t like to be away from family for long, so they won’t do well with an owner who leaves them in an empty home for long hours of the day.
 They’re also not a great fit for apartment dwellers, and they require an experienced owner who can give them plenty of space to run.
 However, if you’ve got a big home and are up for the challenge, this pup will make an excellent guard dog, a smart exercise companion, and a loyal best friend for life!

 Kuvasz Dog Breed Information, Pictures, Characteristics & Facts - Dogtime

-- 2 feet, 2 inches to 2 feet, 6 inches tall at the shoulder
+Height:26 to 30 inches tall at the shoulder

 The Kuvasz (pronounced KOO-vahss; the plural is Kuvaszok, pronounced KOO-vah-sock) is probably the oldest of the three ancient Hungarian breeds.
-He has a regal bearing and a history (which includes an association with Count Dracula himself) as complex as his personality.
+They have a regal bearing and a history--which includes an association with Count Dracula himself--as complex as their personality.

-The Kuvasz can be a wonderful, loyal, and patient companion, but he's not for everyone.
-Because he was bred to guard, he can be aloof, independent, and suspicious of strangers.
-Your Kuvasz will be polite to welcomed guests, but no more — regardless of how hard the strangers try to befriend him.
-His almost fanatical loyalty makes him very protective; he's always alert for any signs of danger, and when aroused, he can move with surprising speed given his size.
+The Kuvasz can be a wonderful, loyal, and patient companion, but they're not for everyone.
+Because they were bred to guard, they can be aloof, independent, and suspicious of strangers.
+Your Kuvasz will be polite to welcomed guests, but no more--regardless of how hard the strangers try to befriend them.
+Their almost fanatical loyalty makes them very protective; they're always alert for any signs of danger, and when aroused, they can move with surprising speed given their size.